|Garrotten: We're a suspicious lot.|

 But what really intrigues me is that evidence in the write-up in L1 indicates that the sequel was supposed to be set in Restenford itself, not in far flung G-town.
 A few clues exist that might give us an idea of Lakofka's original intent for the follow up module:

 - Qualton, Abbot of Phaulkon, having lost his marbles because of a psionic attack, is intent on marrying the Baron's daughter in order to take over the Barony.
-In his deranged state he sees no flaw in this plan.
+His write-up in L1 specifically says to keep his lunacy under raps until L2.

 - In addition to his other real estate in town, Pelltar has a lease on the tower in the Baron's castle.
 There is specific language in the terms of the lease that allow him access to the tower even in the event of the Baron's death.
 Obviously this was meant to allow the action of L2 to seep into the castle, but what kind of landlord signs a lease with that kind of language in it?

 - The dude in the bait shop is actually a spy for the Duke of Kroten.
 This has absolutely no bearing on anything in either L1 or L2 but is an interesting tidbit that investigators might uncover while working over the denizens of Resty in search of clues.

 Perhaps the bait dealer was intended to be a red herring to distract them from the case.
 Or else the Duke of Kroten had some beef with Grellus, and his spy was gathering intell.
 Or maybe he doubles as the point of contact for the assassin's guild.
 And perhaps there was never meant to be an assassins guild--maybe it was supposed to be Kroten who took out Grellus.